GRCDEV/ArduSim/help/development.md

 The next list of functions allow the developer to update the GUI, and even close ArduSim when an unexpected behavior is detected, showing a message before closing the application.

 * `void log(String)`.
 This method shows a message in console.
-Furthermore, is ArduSim runs as a simulator, the same message is shown in the log in the upper left corner of the main window.
+Furthermore, if ArduSim runs as a simulator, the same message is shown in the log in the upper left corner of the main window.
 * `void log(int, String)`.
 In this case, the shown text is prepended with the identifier of the multicopter the message is related to.
 * `void logVerbose(String)`.
 In this case, the message is only shown if verbose logging mode is enabled.
 * `void logVerbose(int, String)`.
 Like in a previous case, the shown text is prepended with the identifier of a multicopter.